pkuqiwang/alphafold/README.md

 vim /data/alphafold/docker/run_docker.py
 ```

-With the folders we created in `/data` folder, the configurations will look like the following.
-If you have setup different folder structure in your instance, set it accordingly.
+With the folders we created, the configurations will look like the following.
+If you have setup different folder structure in your EC2 instance, set it accordingly.
 ```
 #### USER CONFIGURATION ####